 Florida’s car insurance laws do not require bodily injury liability coverage, which is a mandatory coverage in most states, instead of relying on personal injury protection (PIP) coverage for injuries.

-The following article provides information about the minimum levels of auto insurance required in Florida.
+The following article provides information about the minimum levels of car insurance required in Florida.
 The minimum amount of coverage required in the state of Florida is $10,000 for both PIP (personal injury protection) and PDL (property damage liability).

 Exactly What Is PIP (personal injury protection)?